-Did you know that smoking tobacco (cigarettes, cigars, etc.) actually increases the risk of bladder cancer?
-The chemicals in tobacco are filtered through your lungs, out of your blood, and finally into the urinary system as waste, and eventually, these chemicals can affect the lining of the bladder, which increases the chance of cancer developing over time.
-Among the other many reasons to quit smoking, this is certainly an important one to consider.
+So why does smoking raise your risk of bladder cancer?
+The chemicals in tobacco are filtered through your lungs, out of your blood, and finally into the urinary system as waste.
+Eventually, these chemicals may affect the lining of the bladder.
+In turn, this increases the risk of cancer.

-4. Do your daily Kegels.
+4. Do your daily Kegel exercises.

 Just like lifting weights strengthens and tones your muscles, Kegel exercises are important for strengthening the pelvic floor muscles that support the bladder and the urethra, which can have a very positive effect and lessens symptoms of incontinence.
 Learn more about how to perform Kegels here.

 5. Talk to your doctor about your symptoms, such as urine leakage or unusual pain.

 If you are experiencing any unusual symptoms, such as urine leakage, an inability to empty your bladder fully, or any pain/discomfort in the pelvic region or when urinating, be sure to schedule an appointment to see your doctor.
 A qualified healthcare professional is the only person that can properly diagnose the issue and determine a proper treatment or management plan.